-The main goal of CDI project support is to improve our collective knowledge about how to create better, longer lasting, and more accessible science products by leveraging the tools, methods, and datasets available to USGS-related science communities.
-The CDI places high value on innovative projects that, in the near-term, produce new and reusable ideas, methods or tools that have an impact beyond a single USGS Program, Center, Region, or Mission Area.
+The main goal of CDI project support is to improve our collective knowledge about creating better, longer-lasting, and more accessible science products by leveraging the tools, methods, and datasets available to USGS-related science communities.
+The CDI places high value on innovative projects that, in the near term, produce new and reusable ideas, methods, or tools that have an impact beyond a single USGS Program, Science Center, Region, or Mission Area.
 CDI project proposals should follow these guiding principles: